-Changes already since 2019 – more brambles – courses set to avoid the worst, but on Blue you may need to find a way around an ‘Undergrowth:Walk’ area.
+Changes already since 2019 – more brambles – courses set to avoid the worst, but on longer courses you may need to find a way around ‘Undergrowth:Walk’ areas

 Some partial felling in the East has left some short vehicle tracks which are not mapped.
 No significant change to runnability – but brashings added.

-Orange, Green & Blue courses cross a minor road twice – take care when crossing.
+Orange, Short Green, Green & Blue courses cross a minor road twice – take care when crossing.

 Area is used by walkers, cyclists, horse riders – please be careful and show due consideration.